yiliu1998/MuSCI/README.md

 # MuSCI
-An R package with illustrative example implementing multi-source conformal inference under distribution shift
+`MuSCI` is an R package with implementing multi-source conformal inference under distribution shift.
+Please refer to the main paper [Liu et al. (2024)](https://proceedings.mlr.press/v235/liu24ag.html) at PMLR, ICML 2024, for the methodology.

 ## Installation
 To install the latest version of the R package from GitHub, please run following commands in R: